Innovations Fund project portfolio

 STEPPE Project: Supporting Traditional Ecological Practices for Pastoralist Engagement

-Sustainable Fibre Alliance's STEPPE project acknowledges the millennia of interactions between people and their livestock across rangelands, which has resulted in complex socio-ecological systems, and will explore the role that...
+Sustainable Fibre Alliance's STEPPE project acknowledges the millennia of interactions between people and their livestock across rangelands, which has resulted in complex socio-ecological systems.
+The project explored the role that...

 Effective stakeholder engagement in remote auditing